The Ronny Jackson debacle is entirely and completely predictable

 "Committee members have been told about allegations related to improper conduct in various stages of his career, two sources said."

 The White House, according to CNN reporting, has no plans to pull Jackson's nomination.

+"Admiral Jackson has been on the front lines of deadly combat and saved the lives of many others in service to this country," said White House deputy press secretary Hogan Gidley on Tuesday morning.
+"He's served as the physician to three Presidents—Republican and Democrat—and been praised by them all.
+Admiral Jackson's record of strong, decisive leadership is exactly what's needed at the VA to ensure our veterans receive the benefits they deserve."

-But, his confirmation hearing -- originally set for Wednesday -- is all-but-certain to be postponed amid the allegations.
+But, Jackson's confirmation hearing -- originally set for Wednesday -- was postponed Tuesday amid the allegations.

 This is what happens when you govern by personal preference and favor seat-of-the-pants decisions rather than more thought-out ones.